 Drinking Kerala (bitter melon) juice is very popular in parts of India, due to the traditional belief in its ability to prevent cancer and manage diabetes.

-As a result, these compounds put together may be responsible for blood sugar levels reduction in the treatment of type-2 diabetes, but the results are not yet conclusive.
+As a result, these compounds put together may be responsible for blood sugar level reduction in the treatment of type-2 diabetes, but the results are not yet conclusive.

 2. Low in Calories

 But it packs a punch in a small package, carrying high levels of other nutrients and vitamins.

-3. High in Folates
+3. Karela is High in Folates

 Carrying about 72 µg/100g (18% of RDA), fresh Bitter Melon pods are an excellent source of folates.